 With Venngage, you can download your pitch deck in high quality PDF format, as well as in interactive PDF format.

+Analyzing successful pitch decks can offer valuable insights into crafting your own.
 With all of the tips I’ve given you so far, you probably already have ideas for your own pitch deck design.
-But in case you still need some inspiration, here’s some business pitch examples from some big-name companies.
+But in case you still need more inspiration, here are business pitch examples from some big-name companies.

 Moz pitch deck

-Once called SEOMoz, the company has since grown to become one if the leading SEO tools.
+Once called SEOMoz, Moz has since grown to become one if the leading SEO tools.
 But back when they were still in the stages of needing funding, they used this deck to raise more than $18 million.

 This pitch deck is a good example of how you can use fun visual slides to break up the monotony of text slides.

 Check out the full business pitch here:

 Foursquare pitch deck

 This is the first business pitch deck that Foursquare showed to investors.
 They use a phone motif throughout their slides, which emphasizes the mobility of their product.
 This is a great example of how visual motifs can help drive home key ideas about your business.